Amalaga19/Capstone/README.md

 5. Connect an ethernet cable between the router and the ethernet port.
 6. If using one, connect the wi-fi dongle to any of the Raspberry Pi’s four USB ports.
 7. If using a power bank or portable battery, place it on the hooks and connect its cable to the Raspberry Pi’s MicroUSB port.
+  After finishing this last step, you should have a functioning access point.

+## Use Case and Further Improvements: Materials and Mesh Network

+As was mentioned earlier, this project’s ultimate goal is to be a realistic solution to the widening of the digital divide in rural and remote areas.
+As such, this project was designed with communities in the Peruvian rainforest in mind.
+In 2021, many of these had their schools or medical centers connected to satellite internet through the “Conecta Selva” program.
+This device would be connected to the building’s antenna and powered by a battery which would ideally be charged using solar energy to reduce power costs.
+Since it would be installed outdoors, using PLA for the case is not ideal, and a material like ABS may be more suited for the device after some post-processing to ensure it can withstand the rain and high temperatures of the area.

+With the device on the school’s roof or window, several buildings nearby will now be in reach of the wi-fi signal, and by placing similar devices on their roofs or windows would be able to extend the range of the signal.
+However, a “traditional” access point with repeaters will lead to connection speed and signal intensity being lost with the repeaters, as it will function as several wi-fi networks instead of a single one.
+The solution for this is to implement a mesh network with these devices.
+A mesh network will make all devices behave like a single network instead of multiple with the same name, with each of these devices being a “node”.
+The main node (gateway) will be the one that is connected to the internet, and all the other devices will be bridge nodes.
+This will result in a scalable network that has already been proven to work in Thailand, for example, where the Taknet network consists of one gateway node in a public building connected to the local ISP’s antenna and several routers acting as bridges in households throughout the town the network was installed in.
+This network has been replicated in several towns in Thailand with networks of different sizes, showing this solution can be replicated and scaled.
+Since this device already works as an access point, no hardware changes area required to program a mesh protocol into the device.
+This protocol would be BATMAN-Adv, which is already used in other community-owned networks like Freifunk in Germany.
+With a mesh network, perhaps the OLED displays could be programmed to display information like the other nodes that each device is connected to instead of just cycling through the SSID and password.

+Since this device is using open-source technology, I believe that the user and maker community will be able to improve this device’s case and software to bring it closer to reaching its ultimate goal.

+## Sources:
+- Espinoza, David, and David Reed.
+“Wireless Technologies and Policies for Connecting Rural Areas in Emerging Countries: A Case Study in Rural Peru.”
+Digital Policy, Regulation and Governance, vol. 20, no. 5, 2018, pp. 479–511., [Link](https://doi.org/10.1108/dprg-03-2018-0009).
+- Fried, Limor (listed as “Lady Ada”).
+“Monochrome OLED Breakouts - Adafruit Industries.”
+Adafruit, 29 Jan.
+2023, [Link](cdn-learn.adafruit.com/downloads/pdf/monochrome-oled-breakouts.pdf).
+- Innes, Brian.
+“Create a Mesh Network over WiFi Using Raspberry Pi.”
+GitHub, 29 Nov.
+2021, [Link](https://github.com/binnes/WiFiMeshRaspberryPi/blob/master/README.md).
+- Hymel, Shawn.
+“Setting up a Raspberry Pi 3 as an Access Point.”
+SparkFun Learn, [Link](https://learn.sparkfun.com/tutorials/setting-up-a-raspberry-pi-3-as-an-access-point/all).
+- Lertsinsrubtavee, Adisorn, et al. “Understanding Internet Usage and Network Locality in a Rural Community Wireless Mesh Network.”
+Proceedings of the Asian Internet Engineering Conference, 18 Nov.
+2015, [Link](https://doi.org/10.1145/2837030.2837033).
+- Parra, Raúl.
+“Conecta Selva, El Internet Satelital Amazónico, Lleva 98% De Avance En Perú.”
+DPL News, 22 June 2022, [Link](https://dplnews.com/conecta-selva-el-internet-satelital-amazonico-lleva-98-de-avance-en-peru/#:~:text=La%20iniciativa%20Conecta%20Selva%2C%20que,avance%20de%2098.5%20por%20ciento).
+- Pounder, Les.
+“How to Turn a Raspberry Pi into a Wi-Fi Access Point.”
+Tom’s Hardware, 10 Sept.
+2022, [Link](https://www.tomshardware.com/how-to/raspberry-pi-access-point).
+Accessed 11 May 2023.
+- Rey-Moreno, Carlos, et al. “Making a Community Network Legal within the South African Regulatory Framework.”
+Proceedings of the Seventh International Conference on Information and Communication Technologies and Development, 15 May 2015, [Link](https://doi.org/10.1145/2737856.2737867).
+- “TakNet 1 : A Rural Community Wireless Mesh Network.”
+Community Wireless Mesh Networks | TakNet 1, [Link](https://interlab.ait.ac.th/cwmn/tak1.php).